telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 - By default, the HTTP/2 support in Fiddler Everywhere is disabled and needs to be [explicitly enabled through the **Connections** menu]({%slug connections-submenu%}).

-- With the **Enable HTTP/2 support (BETA)** option, the communication between a client and server use HTTP/2 (given that both support and allow HTTP/2 version).
+- With the **Enable HTTP/2 support (BETA)** option, the connection between a client and a server will default to HTTP/2 if both support it.
 When the option is disabled, Fiddler Everywhere forces the communication to go through HTTP/1.1.

-- Fiddler Everywhere won't guarantee that all requests are going through HTTP/2.
-If the client is supporting a lower HTTP version, then Fiddler will communicate with the client's version.
-If the client works with HTTP/2, but the server won't accept it, Fiddler will allow the HTTP/2 request, but internally it will translate the request to HTTP/1.1.
+- Even with HTTP/2 support enabled, Fiddler Everywhere cannot guarantee that all requests will use HTTP/2.
+If a client only supports HTTP/1.1 or lower, Fiddler will only communicate using the client's version.
+If the client works with HTTP/2, but the server does not, Fiddler will allow the HTTP/2 request, but internally it will translate the request to HTTP/1.1 when communicating with the server.

-- Some browsers can share a single HTTP/2 session to a website in several different tabs.
+- Some browsers will share a single HTTP/2 connection to a website between several different tabs and keep a connection open for some time even after a tab is closed.
 That could lead to unexpected behavior with the beta HTTP/2 support in Fiddler Everywhere, so if you experience similar issues, you should restart the browser.

 ## Additional Resources